The Guanella transformer (Current Balun/UNUN) explained

 Guanella vs. Ruthroff Transformers

-Feature | Guanella Transformer (Current Mode) | Ruthroff Transformer (Voltage Mode) |
+Feature | Guanella (Current Mode) | Ruthroff (Voltage Mode) |

 ---|---|---|

-Type | Current Transformer | Voltage Transformer |
+Type | Current transformer | Voltage transformer |

 Impedance Matching | Yes (1:1, 4:1, 9:1) | Yes (1:1, 4:1, 9:1) |

-Common-Mode Current Suppression | Yes | No |
+Common-Mode Suppression | Yes | No |

-Construction | Uses independent transmission lines wound on ferrite cores | Uses a single tapped winding or autotransformer design |
+Construction | Multiple parallel transmission lines on ferrite | Autotransformer winding or tapped coil |

 When to Use a Guanella Transformer

-- If common-mode current suppression is required (to prevent RF on the coax).
+- If common-mode current suppression is required

 Final Takeaway